oceanprotocol/docs/content/concepts/wallets.md

 ## Introduction

-If you want to use the Ocean Network, then you need Ocean Tokens ([ERC-20 tokens](https://en.wikipedia.org/wiki/ERC-20)) and Ether.
+If you want to use the Ocean Network, then you need [Ocean Tokens](/concepts/ocean-tokens/) and Ether.
 To get and manage Ocean Tokens and Ether, you need a _cryptocurrency wallet_ or _crypto wallet_.

 ## What Crypto Wallets Can Be Used with Ocean?